jtsang2001/Thesis/README.md

-# 5011 Optimization Project - Tumor Segmentation With the Kits23 Dataset
+Tumor Segmentation With the Kits23 Dataset

 See the Kits23 dataset [here](https://github.com/neheller/kits23)!